OutNav Logo

 Confidence in Evidence: High

 We work predominantly with local people in our community.
-Over the last year (2019) we engaged with over 600 people, of which 88% were from the local community.
+Over the last year (2023) we engaged with over 600 people, of which 88% were from the local community.
 This means we know we are engaging with our target audience.
-Our service is for people experiencing poor health and wellbeing, the complexity of lives is expressed through the variety of self-reported health conditions and inequalities in the word cloud.
+Our service is for people experiencing poor health and wellbeing, the complexity of lives is expressed through the variety of self-reported health conditions and inequalities.
 Some of the most frequently reported conditions and health inequalities are: depression, anxiety issues, chronic pain, mobility issues, alcohol and/or drug misuse, weight management issues, long term conditions, stress and chronic fatigue.

 Of the individuals that use our service; 62% are female, 37% are male and 1% are transgender or non-binary.
-Our service caters to a wide age range of individuals, ranging from 18 - 86 years old, with the most common age category being 30-40.
-Additionally, more than 70% of our clients come from areas in the lowest three percentiles of the SIMD.
+Our service caters to a wide age range of individuals, ranging from 18–86 years old, with the most common age category being 30–40.

-Additionally, as highlighted in the above graph, there are still considerably fewer people attending their first meeting than are referred.
+Additionally, as highlighted in the graph, there are still considerably fewer people attending their first meeting than are referred.
 This is likely a reflection of the complex and multiple issues that referred people may be experiencing, impacting on their ability to access the service once referred.
 However, this is an area we are working on by using multiple strategies to follow up referrals and make the initial meeting as accessible as possible.
-We have seen some progress on this issue with the percentage of referrals attending their first meeting increasing from 42% in 2017 to 54% in 2018 and 68% in 2019.
+We have seen some progress on this issue with the percentage of referrals attending their first meeting increasing from 42% in 2021 to 54% in 2022 and 68% in 2023.

 What we do